Police programs, topics of interest and current events

 Coffee with a Cop will occur once a month where local businesses/organizations are invited to host the event for an hour and a half.

-Upcoming events are listed on the Police Department's Main Webpage.
-Call BPD at 952-563-4900 for more information.
+Upcoming events are listed on the top of this page under Upcoming Events or call BPD at 952-563-4900 for more information.

 Cops and Cones brings police officers and the community members they serve together - over ice cream .
 Police officers will also provide bike safety tips for children.